citizenweb3/staking/Cyber.md

 ### cyb.ai
 If you have a Ledger device, you can connect to [cyb.ai](https://cyb.ai) and use Cyber's native app and staking module.

-1) Assuming your Ledger is already pocketed, i.e. connected to the app, go to Dyson Sphere -> [Active Heroes page](https://cyb.ai/halloffame) and look for Citizen Cosmos:
+1) Assuming your Ledger is already pocketed, i.e. connected to the app, go to Dyson Sphere -> [Active Heroes page](https://cyb.ai/halloffame) and look for Citizen Web3:

 [![1.png](https://i.postimg.cc/sfYQx40V/1.png)](https://postimg.cc/0rN2HDs3)

-2) Click on Citizen Cosmos, this will open a new page:
+2) Click on Citizen Web3, this will open a new page:

 [![2.png](https://i.postimg.cc/28CqZLPn/2.png)](https://postimg.cc/c654qC1J)